ISMIN-Design-Of-Mobile-Application/open-data-android-app-martinc278/README.md

 - Action bar: features a database refreshment mecanism.
 The data is fetched to a distant server using the Opendata API.
 The received data is coded through a JSON format.
 Raw data includes location (longtide, latitude), city and address.
 - App can be used offline, thanks to a database that saves the Starbucks data.
 The database is refreshed on app opening, provided the device has got access to the Internet.
 The databse can also be refreshed manually through a dedicated button in the action bar.

+***Disclaimer*** : The app features a limited amount of Strabucks Stores.
+It comes from the fact the API has only a limited number of those...
+Don't be surprised if you don't find your favorite Starbucks Store in Grenoble... ;)

 ## External Librairies/Dependencies

 - GMS (Maps)